The scene:

 A classic failure of leadership

-First I met with managers of Credit and Sales.
+First I met with the Credit and Sales managers together.
 Recorded their issues on whiteboard.
 Asked if they had spoken to each other personally about the situation.
-The Admin manager said, “No, I make my feelings known publicly at every management team meeting.”
+The Credit manager said, “No, I make my feelings known publicly at every management team meeting.”
 Sales manager said, “No, we’re not on speaking terms.”

-Clearly these hardworking, well-intentioned managers – who saw themselves as ‘protecting’ the company from each other – were caught up in a situation where they were speaking ‘about’ instead of ‘to’ each other – not knowing they were literally enabling the problem to go on and on by doing so.
+Clearly these hardworking, well-intentioned managers – who saw themselves as ‘protecting’ the company from each other – were caught up in a situation where they were speaking ‘about’ instead of ‘to’ each other – not realizing they were literally enabling the actual problem to go on and on by doing so.
 This is a classic failure of leadership – and in this case both a recipe for disaster and an opportunity to fix something that clearly stood in the way of their recovery.
+Special note: It’s important to point out that only rarely was this behavior intentional.
+These leaders, like the great majority I worked with, said they simply had never even thought about it.

 An ‘Aha’ moment